jina-ai/finetuner/docs/notebooks/text_to_text.md

 <!-- #region id="aXYrABkN9vYO" -->
 ## Backbone model
-To keep things simple, we have decided to fine-tune the BERT model `bert-base-cased`.
-We could also have chosen `sentence-transformers/msmarco-distilbert-base-v3` as our base model, which has already been fine-tuned on the MSMarco dataset.
+To keep things simple, we have decided to fine-tune the BERT model `bert-base-en`.
+We could also have chosen `sbert-base-en` as our base model, which has already been fine-tuned on the MSMarco dataset.
-However, for the purpose of this experiment, we want to explore how much improvement in performance we can gain from fine-tuning `bert-base-cased` on the Quora Question Pairs dataset using Finetuner.
+However, for the purpose of this experiment, we want to explore how much improvement in performance we can gain from fine-tuning `bert-base-en` on the Quora Question Pairs dataset using Finetuner.
 Perhaps in the future, we might want to create another run where we experiment with fine-tuning other BERT models.